-$\mathbf{S}$ kip forward to the second century BC(E).
+Skip forward to the second century BC(E).
 By then the Syrians, the regional purveyors of Hellenistic culture, ruled over Israel, Jerusalem and the Temple grounds.

-According to the books of the Maccabees in the Apocrypha, King Antiochus "Epiphanes" (Greek, "god manifest") had images and idol altars erected around Jerusalem, on which pigs were sacrificed to the Syrian gods.
+According to the books of the Maccabees in the Apocrypha, King Antiochus "Epiphanes" (Grk, who disobeyed were executed by sword or burned alive.

-A "desolating sacrilege" (or "abomination of desolation") was erected on the great altar in front of the Temple (2 Macc 6:2).
+Where is the Hanukkah Story "god manifest") had images and idol altars erected around Jerusalem and pigs sacrificed to the Syrian gods.
+A "desolating sacrilege" (or abomination of desolation) was erected on the great altar in front of the Temple (2 Macc 6:2).
 Historians believe this was an image of Zeus, the Greek father-god.